Orpius/SDK/README.md

 # Orpius SDK
 Software Development Kit for the Orpius Platform

+Orpius is a standalone platform that provides the entire intelligence and execution layer as infrastructure: orchestration, memory, tools, security, and sandboxed code execution are already part of the engine.
+Applications integrate with Orpius much like they integrate with a DBMS: by connecting to the engine.

 Please see the documentation for more details:

 * [Orpius Technical User Guide](docs/UserGuide/index.md) (for new users)